-The office cannot accept items such as, but not limited to, balloons, flowers, gifts, etc., to be given to a student.
+Due to the volume of items and other issues, the office cannot accept items such as, but not limited to, balloons, flowers, gifts, etc., to be given to a student.
 This includes birthdays, Valentine's Day, and other events.
 Delivery of these items will be denied and returned to sender via the process of attempted delivery.
+This includes food delivery services, such as DoorDash, UberEats, etc. These deliveries will not be accepted, even if a parent purchased for their student.
+Students will be given one warning before they are issued detentions.